 Volunteers contribute to nearly every facet of direct and support service.
 Volunteers are divided into two groups: Direct Service and Support Service.
 Volunteer opportunities are available in the Seattle area.
 Click here to see a list of ways to get involved.

 We offer a 4-week domestic violence volunteer training twice a year.
-The next training will be held October 1st-October 24th, 2013.
-Click here for the complete fall schedules.
+Upcoming trainings will be held April 1st - 24th and October 7th - 30th, on Tuesday and Thursday evenings from 6PM to 9PM.
 This training is required for those interested in doing direct service volunteer work.
 Please fill out a Volunteer Application if you're interested.

 Becoming a New Beginnings volunteer is a rewarding and engaging experience that requires a serious commitment.
 New Beginnings' implements a thorough volunteer screening process and offers a 24-hour domestic violence advocacy training.